Psychologists in Ottawa | Different Types of Counselors, Same Goals

 Psychiatrists can also diagnosis people with mental health issues such as schizophrenia, bi-polar, borderline personality.
 Psychiatrists are qualified to assess both the mental and physical aspects of psychological problems.
 Some psychiatrist offer psychotherapy services but most only do medication adjustments.
 Psychiatrists typically work with complex cases.

-People see a psychiatrist if they are not responding well to typical psychiatric medications.
+People see a psychiatrist if they are not responding well to psychiatric medications.
 A family doctor may refer you to a psychiatrist if you are on many medications and your medication needs to be adjusted.
 People usually require a referral from their family doctor to see a Psychiatrist.
 Psychiatric services are covered by your provincial health care system.

 - You need a referral to see a Psychiatrist